 If you want to measure the maturity of your organization, conduct a health check.
 It allows you to think big, but identify small feasible steps to start with.
 The health check consists of in-depth interviews with key stakeholders and an assessment of the available data within the service desk.
 Plot these outcomes against five ITSM maturity model dimensions: people and culture, process, integration and automation, customer, and supplier.

 An ITSM maturity model health check provides an objective overview of where the organization is in respect of service excellence maturity and the areas that can be improved.
 Its overviews allow leaders to enhance the maturity of their service organizations while embedding this in the organization’s strategy to maximize the value for end users.

 The five maturity levels in an ITSM maturity model

 These are shown in the following ITSM maturity model diagram with the descriptions below.

 At level 1 on the ITSM maturity model, the various service departments in your organization aren’t aware of each other.
 They operate in isolation and work independently to manage costs.
 These siloed departments use disparate service management tools, and their processes are ad hoc and not connected.
 Optimizing service delivery in these departments is not seen as essential and remains costly.A maturity model health check provides an objective overview of where the organization is in respect of service excellence maturity and the areas that can be improved.
 Learn more here. #ITSM Click To Tweet

 Controlled service delivery is level 2

-An organization at level 2 has processes and guidelines in place and has appointed process owners.
+An organization at level 2 in the ITSM maturity model has processes and guidelines in place and has appointed process owners.
 However, the service departments provide on-demand support, which is usually characterized by a high degree of firefighting.
 But the various service departments remain isolated with little or no collaboration between them.
 In level 2, there’s a strong focus on the supply-side of the service departments, mainly driven by cost savings.

 Customer-centric is level 3